eic/epic-analysis/README.md

 respective macros for the stages.

-- **Note**: most macros stored in this repository must be executed from the `largex-eic` top directory, not from within their subdirectory, e.g., run `root -b -q tutorial/analysis_template.C`; this is because certain library and data directory paths are given as relative paths
+- **Note**: most macros stored in this repository must be executed from the `sidis-eic` top directory, not from within their subdirectory, e.g., run `root -b -q tutorial/analysis_template.C`; this is because certain library and data directory paths are given as relative paths